jpverkamp/blog/content/programming/chess-puzzles/2014-08-21-chess-puzzles-1-get-moving.md

 ---
 Here's something I haven't done much[^1]: chess puzzles!
 I'm still not sure entirely what I think about the game in general.
 There is certainly quite a lot of strategy, which I like, but to really get good at chess, there's also some amount of memorizing openings and closings.
 That's something I'm a little less thrilled with.

 Still, it's the perfect sort of came to work out programming exercises with.
-It's a game of {{< wikipedia "perfect information" >}}, so you don't have to deal with what a player knows and doesn't.
-The pieces have well defined, regular moves[^2] There's a fairly intense branching factor, but not insurmountable--{{< wikipedia page="Deep Blue" text="Deep Blue (chess computer)" >}} proved that.
+It's a game of [[wiki:perfect information]](), so you don't have to deal with what a player knows and doesn't.
+The pieces have well defined, regular moves[^2] There's a fairly intense branching factor, but not insurmountable--[[wiki:Deep Blue|Deep Blue (chess computer)]]() proved that.

 Anyways, enough chatter.
 Let's play some chess!